-Our work is made possible by a grant from the Kohl’s™ Cares program to create the Kohl’s Drive Smart initiative.
-The program was designed to increase awareness of the dangers of distracted driving and direct parents, providers and educators to educational resources and useful tools to communicate and set expectations about distracted driving.
+Our Drive Smart initiative was designed to increase awareness of the dangers of distracted driving and direct parents, providers and educators to resources and tools to communicate and set expectations about distracted driving.
 We aim to improve driver behavior with respect to dealing with distraction and provide tools to bridge communication between young drivers and their parents, providers, and educators on strategies for change.

 Our goals are to help:

 - teens recognize and prevent the dangers of distracted driving

 - parents model safe driving behavior

 - passengers in the vehicle limit distractions so that all can arrive safely

 C.S.
 Mott Children’s Hospital Pediatric Trauma Injury Prevention Program

 Every year, hundreds of children are admitted to C.S.
 Mott Children’s Hospital as a result of an injury.
 Another 6,500 are treated for an injury in our Pediatric Emergency Department.
 Injuries from trauma—ranging from schoolyard falls to high-speed automobile collisions—are the leading cause of death and disability in children.
 The University of Michigan C.S.
 Mott Children’s Hospital, an American College of Surgeons and State of Michigan verified Level 1 Pediatric Trauma Center, cares for the most seriously injured children.
 To reduce the incidence of preventable childhood injuries, an array of injury prevention outreach programs have been designed to educate children, parents and community members.
 Our work involves: